ericphann/voice-sentiment-analysis/README.md

 The model is available on Hugging Face: [RAVDESS MFCC Sentiment Analysis](ericphann/RAVDESS_MFCC_Sentiment_Analysis).

 ## ✨ Approach #3: Whisper by OpenAI
-Transcribe the audio files into text using Whisper and running it through transcription models from approach #1.
+Transcribe the audio files into text using Whisper and running it through text-based sentiment analysis models from approach #1.

 ## 📊 Evaluation
 __Approach #1__: ~50% accuracy in positive/negative binary classification